 However, Ajimi have issues with sensing people’s boundaries and at the time she was just a child herself, so she tries to approach Hibiki over and over.
 It leads to Hibiki actually beginning to move cities and countries to get away from her.
 Ajimi has basically become Hibiki’s stalker and because Hibiki is too scared of interactions to actually clearly state a no to Ajimi, it doesn’t end.
 Finally, Hibiki decides to disguise herself as a boy by cutting off her hair and dressing differently to hide from Ajimi.
 This is where she got mistaken for a boy and scouted as a model.

 It’s at this point in the story where it’s clear that Hibiki needs saving more than anyone else, as she’s heading down a deeply destructive path.
 Having spent time thinking on things, Fuwari returns with one single intention.
 To help heal Hibiki’s pain and take her side as her princess regardless of having turned it down.
 This is where Hibiki’s gender once again becomes important.
 Hibiki is a girl and only started acting as a boy out of a traumatic experience, but Hibiki doesn’t view that part of herself as traumatic.
-If Hibiki was a boy, she likely wouldn’t mind it, she doesn’t view her real gender or the role she plays as anything negative to herself.
+If Hibiki was a boy, she likely wouldn’t mind it, she seemingly doesn’t view her gender role as anything positive or negative.
 Even if she’s a girl, she enjoys the part of playing a prince.

 In the end, Fuwari does become the key to saving Hibiki from her pain and it’s confirmed that the feelings conveyed between the two at the very start of their arc were always real.
 They take stage together as prince and princess, regardless of them both being girls, to a cheering crowd.
 The princess saved the prince, who was also a girl, and they live happily ever after.
 It’s a rather fantastic moment as you realize that a series for kids not only negated gender roles, it reversed a damsel in distress trope and ended it on a canonical same-gender relationship.
-No, they don’t say the words “girlfriends” or the like, but every child watching know what a prince and princess going off to live together means.
+They don’t spell it out, though the word “koibito” (lovers) is used for them in the third season, but any child watching know what a prince and princess going off to live together means.

-It goes without saying that Shikyoin Hibiki is my favourite character in PriPara, as I found every moment of her development truly breathtaking in its execution.
-I loved how they treated her being anti-social from personal trauma as a serious subject, I loved that a girl could play a prince and be better at it than anyone else, I love that her voice is so incredibly deep.
-But most of all I love that she’s a character with serious problems and flaws that isn’t there to demean her as evil, but to show that she needs help from those who care for her.
+It goes without saying that Shikyoin Hibiki is our favourite character in PriPara, as we found every moment of her development truly breathtaking in its execution.
+We loved how they treated her being anti-social from personal trauma as a serious subject, we loved that a girl could play a prince and be better at it than anyone else, we love that her voice is so incredibly deep.
+But most of all we love that she’s a character with serious wounds and flaws that don’t just exist to make her appear evil, but rather to show that she needs help from those who care for her.
 Fuwari may not be the ideal fairytale princess, but she’s exactly who Hibiki needed.
 Someone who she knows won’t abandon her and who will help her overcome her issues at her own pace.

-There are more characters than the ones I’ve mentioned that go through stories of acceptance in PriPara, but these were the ones I wanted to talk about.
-Because PriPara does something no other piece of fiction has ever been able to do for me.
-It makes me love myself.
-When I watch PriPara I don’t hate my deep voice, I don’t hate my broad shoulders or that I’m tall.
-When I watch PriPara I don’t hate that I’m not fully fixed up and happy yet or that I will never fully be what the norm dictates as “female”.
-PriPara tells me that all those things about me are lovely and that there will be people who accept me for being the person I am or want to be.
+There are more characters than the ones we’ve mentioned that go through stories of acceptance in PriPara, but these were the ones we wanted to talk about.
+Because PriPara does something no other piece of fiction has ever been able to do for us.
+It helps us love ourselves.
+When we watch PriPara we don’t hate our deep voice, we don’t hate our broad shoulders or that we’re tall.
+When we watch PriPara we don’t hate that we’re not trauma-free or that we will never fully be what some would dictate as female.
+PriPara tells us that all those things about us are lovely and that there will be people who accept us for being the person we are or aim to be.

-Thank you PriPara, for helping me love myself.
+Thank you PriPara, for helping us love ourselves.

-This is where I unfortunately need to mention that PriPara is not officially licensed for distribution in the west and there’s no official stream online.
-Importing the Japanese release is also not an option because the distributor is Avex Pictures who’ve issued a ban on importing multimedia.
-There are fan-made subtitles for the series, but not all episodes have been subtitled yet and it’s split between multiple groups.
-It makes me sad as I want PriPara to be easy to find and enjoy, because I think it could help many more people be happy.
+This is where we unfortunately need to mention that PriPara is not officially licensed for distribution in the west, save for the fourth season, and there’s no official stream online.
+Attempts at licensing the series for an English dub was made but never picked up.
+There are fan-made subtitles for the series, but it’s split between multiple groups.
+It makes me sad as we want PriPara to be easy to find and enjoy, because we think it could help many more feel better about themselves.

-Finally, I’ll end by saying that I’m hoping the upcoming sequel series, Idol Time PriPara can live up to this wonderful legacy by introducing more examples of acceptance and gender non-conformity as a positive.
-I wouldn’t even put it past the writers to possibly introduce a canon stated trans character at this point.
-But only time will tell.
+Finally, I’ll end by saying that we’re hoping the upcoming fourth season, Idol Time PriPara can live up to this wonderful legacy by introducing more examples of acceptance and gender non-conformity as a positive.